BotelhoMiranda/RegK-Means/README.md

   - K-Means++.

 * Format of dataset: .arff ( like WEKA)
     - The .arff file is similar to convencional, but, there is a unique diference.
-The Last collumn does not have a assigment (or label on classification algorithms).
+Last collumn does not have a assigment (or label on classification algorithms).
 There is a neighborhood representation [a_b_ ... _z] where a,b ... z are regions (objects) which are neighboors from object(row).

 * Further, RegK-Means includes implementations (based on WEKA project) of:
   - DenseInstance.java